petersulyok/smfc/README.md

   - You can also edit and run `ipmi/set_ipmi_treshold.sh` to configure all IPMI sensor thresholds
   - If you install a new BMC firmware on your Super Micro motherboard you have to configure IPMI thresholds again
   - If you do not see fans when executing `ipmitool sensors`, you may want to reset the BMC to factory default using the Web UI or using `ipmitool mc reset cold`
+  - Noctua specifies the variance of minimum and maximum fan rotational speeds (e.g. see the [specification of Noctua NF-F12 PWM](https://noctua.at/en/products/fan/nf-f12-pwm/specification)).
+For example:

+    - `Rotational speed (+/- 10%) 1500 RPM`: 1350-1650 RPM interval
+    - `Min. rotational speed @ 20% PWM (+/-20%) 300 RPM`: 240-360 RPM interval

+    Please note that [LNA](https://noctua.at/en/na-src10)/ULNA cables or [Y-cables](https://noctua.at/en/na-syc1) can modify the rotational speed calculations here and the required IPMI sensor thresholds too.

 You can read more about: